rbauer420/DataDashboard/README.md

 (5) Visualize data in a graph, chart, or other visual representation of data

+(6) Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value

-(6) Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)
+(7) Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)

-TO DO (7) Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app
+TO DO (8) Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app